summitappdevelopers/SummitTalks/README.md

 3. Run `mongo` to and type in `use summit-talks-dev`.
 This will create the database which the application will connect to.

-4. Rename `config.example.js` to `config.js` and fill in the placeholders.
+4. Copy `config.example.js` to `config.js` and fill in the placeholders.
 You can grab your OAuth2.0 credentials after you create an app on the [Google Cloud Console](https://console.developers.google.com/project).
 You can ignore `mongo_uri_prod` unless you want to deploy it on a production server.

 5. In order to modify the frontend code, you can navigate to `/public` and run `./compile`.
 This will start the watchers for compiling `.jsx` and `.scss` files.
 You must have the two optional dependencies installed for this to work.